Lemon sole with caper sauce

 Pea and mint soup with Parmesan crisp

+As an Amazon Associate, I earn from qualifying purchases.
 This soup ticks all the ‘cheap, fresh and easy’ boxes.
 It’s also incredibly quick and can be made in less than 10 minutes.
-I always have a bag of frozen peas in the freezer and a mass of mint growing in a pot in the garden – so I have everything I need to rustle up…
+I always have a bag of frozen peas in the freezer and a mass of mint growing in a pot in the garden –…

 Broccoli and Stilton soup